Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

 \subsection{$RQ5$: What are the roles of editors in an argumentation?}

-We found that the majority of participants are \textit{Rebels}, i.e., editors with strong ideas, followed by \textit{Loners}, i.e., editors who express their opinions with legit arguments but do not engage in the discussion.
-In addition, we found a low frequency of \textit{Ignored Rebel}, suggesting that most of the opinions are taken into account, and a low frequency of \textit{Disruptors} indicating low levels of vandalism.
+\paragraph{Summary} We found that the majority of participants are \textit{Rebels} ($46\%$), i.e., editors with strong ideas, followed by \textit{Loners} ($25\%$), i.e., editors who express their opinions with legitimate arguments, but do not engage in the discussion with more than two comments.
+In addition, we found a low frequency of \textit{Ignored Rebel} ($2.2\%$), suggesting that most of the opinions are taken into account, and a low frequency of \textit{Disruptors} ($1.3\%$), indicating low levels of vandalism.

 We used the coding scheme from Table \ref{tab:actors} to assign one code for each editor.
 Table \ref{tab:actors_results} shows the results of the content analysis about the roles of editors in the argumentation.